calistabruce/maven-adf/trunk/readme.txt

 1) Edit sample.properties to match your environment

 2) Run this command to generate the scripts (assuming you have maven shell installed):
-$ mvn exec:java -Dexec.args="-config sample.properties"
+$ mvn clean package exec:java -Dexec.args="-config sample.properties"
-$ target/scripts/deploy-mvnsh.sh

 3) Make sure your ~/.m2/settings.xml is configured with a repository id matching the REPOSITORY_ID in step 1.
 (we use maven encrypted passwords to store the nexus repository password: http://maven.apache.org/guides/mini/guide-encryption.html )